 - Under Domain settings toggle the domain lock setting to lock or unlock the domain.

 The option you see depends on the current lock/unlock status of the domain.

 You cannot lock some domains and unlock other domains in the same request; instead, you must submit one request to lock domains, and an additional request to unlock domains.

-Important: You can change the lock status of any domain that is under your management provided that, in doing so, you do not go against the wishes of the domain registrant.
+Note: You can change the lock status of any domain that is under your management provided that, in doing so, you do not go against the wishes of the domain registrant.
 The feature is meant to help preserve the registrant's desire to remain with their chosen RSP; if this is no longer the registrant's wish, the domain lock MUST be removed at NO ADDITIONAL CHARGE.

 To lock or unlock multiple domains

 - In the Domains section of the Control Panel, click the boxes to put a checkmark next to each of the domains that you want to lock or unlock.

 - From the Bulk actions drop-down list, choose Lock/unlock.

 - Under Lock domain choose Enable to enable locking for the selected domains or choose Disable to disable locking for those domains.

 - Optionally, in the Email results to field, enter the email address to which you would like the results to be mailed.